 The Engineering Co-op Internship Program is an optional academic program available to undergraduate students, both domestic and international, who are registered in the College of Engineering.
-Students who participate may take one or more full-time, paid work placements to enhance their degree.
+Students who participate may take one or more full-time, paid work placements to enhance their degree starting after second year.